JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

 ## Insecure Protocols for DIT
 #### The following should NOT be used on modern networks because they are insecure and lack encryption.
  * FTP - File Transfer Protocol.
 Transmits data in cleartext.
- * TFTP - Use to transfer smaller amounts of data.
+ * TFTP - Trivial File Transfer Protocol.
+Use to transfer smaller amounts of data.
 Not a necessary protocol and often disabled.
  * SSL - Secure Sockets Layer.
 Used to be the primary way to secure HTTP but has been compromised and no long recommended for use.
 Replaced by TLS.
 Vulerable to the POODLE attack.
 ## Secure Protocols for DIT
     TLS - Transport Layer Security.
 The approved replacement for SSL used to secure HTTP.
 Used to encrypt many different protocols.